NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-11-extra-material.md

-Note that when using the `--slurm` flag `-j` only specifies the number of jobs that can be sent to the queue at any given time, while the number of cpus used for each job is set via the `threads:` directive.
+Note that when using the `--slurm` flag `-j` only specifies the number of jobs that can be sent to the queue at any given time, while the number of CPUs used for each job is set via the `threads:` directive.

 The `resources` directive can also be used to specify constraints, for instance if jobs need to run on nodes with more memory you can use the